peterhcharlton/project_guidelines/_build/html/_sources/assess-literature-review.md

 ## Purpose
 - Is the purpose of the literature review clearly stated (preferably in an introduction)?

-## Methodology for identifying relevant literature
+## Identifying relevant literature
 - Have multiple databases / search engines been used?
 - Is the search methodology clearly reported, including databases / search engines, search terms, and the process for selecting publications for inclusion in the review?
 - How appropriate is the search methodology for the purposes of the literature review?

-## Evidence synthesis
+## Synthesising evidence
+- How well has the evidence been synthesised?
 - Are key messages identified from the literature?
 - Are studies suitably appraised by highlighting their relevance to the project whilst appreciating their limitations?

 ## Relevance to the project
-Does the review provide insights which are relevant to the project?
-Consider:
 - Does the review cover the key topics for the project?
 Consider:
    - Background to the clinical problem being tackled.
    - Current approaches to tackle the problem.
    - Potential future research directions to address the problem.
-- Does the review help inform the research questions?
+- Does the review help inform the choice of research questions?
-- Does the review provide ideas on how to conduct the experiments?
+- Does the review provide insights from the literature on the experimental methodology?
 - Does the review provide sufficient motivation for the project?

 ## Referencing